Western Australian BMC

 She is interested in contributing to the BMC as a regional social worker because she have a strong belief in the importance of equity of access to training and continuing professional development for non-metropolitan social workers.
 More broadly, Helen is committed to the promotion, development and growth of our profession and to improving outcomes within our communities through evidence informed social work practice.

 Ryan is an empathetic counsellor who believes in identifying and enhancing the strengths of children, adults and families.
-He has over 14 years’ experience working in leadership and counselling roles in the non-for profit community sector.
-His work has included facilitating overseas community development trips, group work, family mediation and one-to-one counselling.
-Ryan’s tertiary studies in psychology (BPsychSc (Dist)) and social work (MSW (Dist)) have primarily focused on family and children therapy.
-Ryan offers leadership, relationship, and family counselling service in the heart of Perth CBD, specializing in interpersonal therapy with blended families.
-Currently, Ryan works fulltime as a Family Wellbeing Support Service case worker with MercyCare.
+He has over 16 years’ experience working in leadership and mental healthcare-counselling roles.
+His work has included facilitating overseas community development and awareness trips, group work, family mediation, providing clinical supervision, and one-to-one therapeutic counselling.
+Ryan’s tertiary studies in Psychology (BPsychSc (Dist) ECU), Social Work (MSW (Dist) UWA), and Healthcare Leadership (Grad Cert.
+(Dist) SCU) have primarily focused on children and family therapy.
+Ryan is trained in Compassion-Focused Therapy, Interpersonal Psychotherapy, CBT (plus intensive cognitive “rewiring”), and Motivational Interviewing, and specialises in working with blended families.
+Ryan has worked in private practice, for non-for-profits including outreach-work, within the WA government school system, and in CAMHS for WA Country Health Services.
 Being a father and working in the education department for over ten years, Ryan understands the complexity of family issues and has a deep care for the wellbeing of children.
 This means he is passionate about supporting optimal outcomes for individuals and families to function healthily.
+Currently, Ryan works as a Suicide Postvention Program Coordinator, supporting mental health practitioners within three programs across the Perth metropolitan area.
+Ryan serves as a WABL under 18’s Basketball Coach with the Lakeside Lightening, and is a dedicated AASW WA Branch member servicing on the Engagement and Membership subcommittee, and the SW Mental Health Private Practice group.

 Connect with us on: